Litauen/docs.bannerlordmodding.lt/modding/items.md

     Gives 3 random "Goods" type items as a reward.
 So if your item type is "Goods", they will be given at some point.

+Q. How to make certain items not appear in the lootpool and also in the marketplace? <br>
+A. Set is_merchandise="false" and assign to the culture that does not have markets, e.g. Looters/Bandits (Culture.looter)

 <br>
 ## How to find ItemID